 TGbe editor: Please update the 2nd and 3rd paragraphs in this subclause as shown below:

-[17882]The TSF Offset Present subfield indicates the presence of the TSF Offset subfield in the STA Info field and is set to 1 if the TSF Offset subfield is present in the STA Info field; otherwise set to 0.
+[17882]The TSF Offset Present subfield is set to 1 if the TSF Offset subfield is present in the STA Info field; otherwise, the TSF Offset Present subfield is set to 0.
 A non-AP STA sets the TSF Offset Present subfield to 0 in the transmitted Basic Multi-Link element.
-An AP sets this subfield to 1 when the element carries complete profile.
+An AP affiliated with an NSTR Mobile AP MLD sets this subfield to 0.
+An AP affiliated with an AP MLD that is not an NSTR Mobile AP MLD sets this subfield to 1 when the element carries complete profile.

 35.3.3 Advertisement of multi-link information in Multi-Link element